GoogleCloudPlatform/cloud-opensource-java/enforcer-rules/README.md

 # Classpath Checker Enforcer Rule

-The rule runs Classpath Checker for the Maven project and shows linkage errors.
+The Maven enforcer rule runs Classpath Checker for the Maven project and shows linkage errors.

 # Usage

+Add following plugin configuration to your `pom.xml`.

 ```xml
   <build>